DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP2.txt

 - qt6-wayland
   - Allows Qt6 apps like the ones included in Retiled to run under Wayland.
   - You probably won't have this package already, so you can install one of the following packages (depending on your distro/package manager) without quotes:
-    - Manjaro ARM: "sudo pacman -Syu qt6-wayland"
+    - Manjaro ARM: "qt6-wayland"
+    - Fedora: "qt6-qtwayland"
+    - I don't know what it is on postmarketOS, but it's probably one of the two above.

 - pyyaml
   - Helps read yaml files, which are used for configuration.